BostonBSD/financials/README.md

 RSI INDICATOR NOTE:

-The RSI indicator is primarily a measure of speculative fluctuation and not anything intrinsic to the corporation, which also has an influence on the stock price.
+The RSI indicator is a measure of speculative fluctuation and not anything intrinsic to the corporation, which also has an influence on the stock price.

 Anomalies in the industry and in the corporation can create a false positive.